thme808/learnToDev/Cloud/AZ104/AZ104 dump.md

 You have created some PowerShell scripts to automate the configuration of newly created VMs.
 You plan to create several new VMs.
 You need a solution that ensures the scripts are run on the new VMs.
 Which of the following is the best solution?

-* A. Configure a SetupComplete.cmd batch file in the %windir%\setup\scripts directory.**Most Voted**
-	* windows 부팅시 윈도우 화면 접속 전에 스크립트 실행 됨
+* A. Configure a SetupComplete.cmd batch file in the %windir%\setup\scripts directory. ✔️	(* windows 부팅시 윈도우 화면 접속 전에 스크립트 실행 됨)
 * B. Configure a Group Policy Object (GPO) to run the scripts as logon scripts.
 * C. Configure a Group Policy Object (GPO) to run the scripts as startup scripts.
 * D. Place the scripts in a new virtual hard disk (VHD).